intrnl/srv/packages/srv-router/README.md

 ## Mounting

-You can have middlewares that runs on a specific endpoint prefix, it is recommended that you add them first before adding any specific routes
+You can have middlewares that runs on a specific endpoint prefix, it is recommended that you add them last before adding any specific routes

 Patterns are not supported, it will be ignored and be treated as regular path.